ChannelsNetwork/channels-card-cli/README.md

 Your repository **must be public** so that all Channels clients will be able to access it when loading your card.

 You can leave .gitignore as **None**.
 We'll populate that later.
 Choose the license you want controlling how others can use your card.
-And check the box to create a README file.
+And check the box to **create a README file**.

 Click **Create repository** and then copy the URL for your repository and paste it into your git client to clone your repository to your machine.